Skip to main content

 Impound Laws (The Pound)

-States and counties vary on their laws.
-Generally, a dog must be chasing livestock or running loose to be caught and impounded (kept in a cage or enclosure).
-Police often have authority to catch and euthanize animals.
+States and counties vary in their laws.
+Generally, a dog must be chasing livestock or running loose for impounding.
+Impounded means they are in a cage or enclosure at the animal shelter.
+Under common law, police often have the authority to catch and euthanize animals.

 Where to learn more: Read about your state's laws for dog impound.

 Can I take legal action?
-If your dog was captured and killed illegally, you might be able to bring a lawsuit against the police.
+If animal control captured and killed your dog illegally, you might be able to bring a tort or property lawsuit against the police.

 Opening a Dog Breeding Operation, Kennel, or Grooming Shop